4d/docs/docs/API/entityClass.md

 #### Description

-The `.clone()` function <!-- REF #entityClass.clone().Summary -->creates in memory a new entity referencing the same record as the original entity<!-- END REF -->.
+The `.clone()` function <!-- REF #EntityClass.clone().Summary -->creates in memory a new entity referencing the same record as the original entity<!-- END REF -->.
 This function allows you to update entities separately.

 >Keep in mind that any modifications done to entities will be saved in the referenced record only when the [`.save( )`](#save) function is executed.